jeongwoochoi/nuts/README.md

 # nuts
-The bioinformatic study with jaesoon
+The bioinformatic study with jaesoon. corona 19 fuck up.